isomerpages/moe-hci/news-and-events/news/_posts/2026-02-27-post-Rooted in Community, Rising in Purpose: The Class of 2025 Steps Forward.md

 approaching every challenge with drive and determination.
 Energetic and encouraging, she uplifts those around her and exemplifies team spirit, perseverance and a deep commitment to excellence.</p>
-<p><em>“To those who made me feel seen as an individual and not just another student in the classroom -- a big thank you to my Civics Tutor Mdm Irene Kng and subject tutors Mr David Chong, Miss Judy Tan, Ms Jaslyn Kan and Mr Ang Wei Cang.”</em>
+<p><em>“To those who made me feel seen as an individual and not just another student in the classroom -- a big thank you to my Civics Tutor Mdm Irene Kng and subject tutors Mr David Chong, Ms Judy Tan, Ms Jaslyn Kan and Mr Ang Wei Cang.”</em>
 </p>
 <p><strong>POK YAN KAI, BRANDON (24S68)</strong>
 </p>